bitmovin/bitmovin-analytics-collector-roku/README.md

 ```
 # Testing
 ## How to run the tests
 If you have not done so, do an `npm install` at this point.
-In order to use the unit testing framework please install rooibos-cli with command:
-`npm install rooibos-cli -g`
+This will also install the `Rooibos-cli` preprocessor.
 Rooibos-cli is a preprocessor tool that rooibos unit testing framework use in order to preprocess the files needed to run the tests.

 Next step is copying of `collectorCore`, `nativePlayerCollector` and `bitmovinPlayerCollector` into `testing` folder.
 You can do this by running the `npm run refresh-collectors` command.